datarevenue-berlin/code-challenge-2020/README.md

 > I have another question!

 Feel free to create an issue!
+Discussions in issues are generally encouraged.

 ## Submission